shi-vaa/olas-test-assesment/README.md

 - Setup the .env file
 - You can rename the .sample_env to .env and add the constants to the file
 - Tenderly virtual nets can also be setup
+- virtual testnet explorer used for testing https://dashboard.tenderly.co/explorer/vnet/72e9563f-e09d-4a16-802c-df2c01ffd10a

 #### Starting the agents